SheelaQueen/AdminBot-TheZ/README.md

-## In the shadows of the forest, the owl awaits – AdminBot, powerful, free, and unstoppable.🚀
+## In the shadows of the forest, the owl awaits – ZygnalBot, powerful, free, and unstoppable.🚀

 ---